wwwy3y3/coren/examples/withReactRouterReduxIntl/README.md

 }
 ```

-decorator:
+We're going to explain the purpose of these decorators:

-* routeParams: The different part of routeParams is we pass a `locale` paramter.
+* routeParams: `routeParams` decorator let you pass parameters to other decorators while generating routes.
+In this example, we pass a `locale` paramter.
-* reactRouterReduxIntl: This decorator will wrap `IntlProvider` in server side render stage, and get the `localeData` from context.
+* reactRouterReduxIntl: This decorator will wrap your component with `IntlProvider` during server-side render process, and capable of getting `localeData` parameter we passed from `prepareContext`.

-And then coren with intl is done.

-Wrap `reactRouterReduxIntl` at each page you want to support intl.